 - Relieves Mental Fatigue: The high magnesium content spikes oxygen supply and energy production within the brain, increasing concentration and relieving mental fatigue.

 - Prevents DNA Damage: The unique combination of antioxidants in Kiwifruit helps protect the cell DNA from oxidative damage.
 Since Kiwi contains a variety of flavonoids and carotenoids that have demonstrated antioxidant activity, these phytonutrients in kiwi may be responsible for this DNA protection.

 - Diabetic Care: Kiwi has a low glycemic value keeping blood sugar levels stable and the dietary fiber bind to cholesterol and expels them, and keeps the blood sugar levels of diabetic patients under control.

 - Eye Care: Kiwi’s high levels of lutein and zeaxanthin — filter out damaging blue light, lower your risk of age-related macular degeneration (ARMD), glaucoma and cataracts.

 - Maintain Alkaline Balance: Kiwi’s rich supply of minerals makes it one of the most alkaline fruits and helps neutralize acids from foods you consume.
-A balanced pH is essential for youthful skin, deeper sleep, abundant physical energy, fewer colds, less arthritis, and reduced osteoporosis.
+A balanced pH is essential for youthful skin, deeper sleep, abundant physical energy, fewer colds, less arthritis,

 - For Youthful Skin: Kiwis are a good source of vitamin E, an antioxidant known to prevent and slow down skin degeneration.
 Additionally Vitamin C aids collagen synthesis and helps prevent damage caused by the sun, pollution and smoke, smooth wrinkles and improve overall skin texture.